marcleroy/Orionde.FairTeams/content/_index.md

           text: Just a click to assign the players, and you're ready to play
           feature_icon: bolt
           features:
-            - "Choose a player oin a row"
+            - "Choose a player in a row"
             - "Click on the pull button"
             - "Assign the player to the pulled team, with team number or color"
           # Upload image to `assets/media/` and reference the filename here